imitrob/imitrob_dataset_code/README.md

 ## Installation

-Simply cone this repo and install the required Python packages and download the necessary data.
+Simply cone this repo, install the required Python packages and download the necessary data.

 ### Requirements